netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

           - PASSIVE
           - ACTIVE
-      - How the NetScaler appliance responds to ping requests received for an IP address that is common to one or more virtual servers.
+      - How the Citrix ADC appliance responds to ping requests received for an IP address that is common to one or more virtual servers.
 Available settings function as follows:

         * If set to ``PASSIVE`` on all the virtual servers that share the IP address, the appliance always responds to the ping requests.